danomatika/joyosc/README.md

 Starts device daemon using the given config file.

-The config file sets the OSC connection information as well as device to OSC address mappings.
+The config file sets the OSC connection information as well as device to OSC device name address mappings.
+A custom config file will allow you to specify:

+* setup info such as listening and sending ports
+* OSC device name addresses for specific device names
+* axis dead zone values for jittery thumbsticks
+* button, axis, hat, & trackball remappings
+* which button, axis, hat, & trackball events to ignore
+* custom SDL2 game controller mapping strings for devices only detected as joysticks

 Look at the `example_config.xml` file installed to the doc folder or in the `data` folder of the source distribution for details.

 #### Options